10 Must-Know Pros and Cons of an Accounting Career

 What you’ll think of an accounting career depends on your personality, working style and life priorities.
 Once you understand the possible pros and cons of an accounting career, you can make an informed decision.

-So is accounting a good career for you?
-Take a look at these pros and cons of accounting to steer yourself in the right direction.
+So is accounting a good major for you to pursue?
+Take a look at these pros and cons of accounting careers to steer yourself in the right direction.

 Pros of an accounting career